 Welcome to The Good Zoo

 Other newer exhibits include the Outback Exhibit and Lorikeet Landing.
-Additional features include the African wild dogs, meerkats, spectacled bears, lemurs, red pandas, river otters and the Wonders of the Wetlands area where visitors can observe a bald eagle and various other plants and animals that call these fragile areas home.
+Additional features include the cheetah, meerkats, spectacled bears, lemurs, red pandas, river otters and the Wonders of the Wetlands area where visitors can observe a bald eagle and various other plants and animals that call these fragile areas home.

 The historic C.P.
 Huntington Train Ride takes visitors on a one and a half mile journey through the zoo.
 The red barn is filled with friendly domestic animals such as llamas, goats and donkeys.

-Indoor exhibits include the hands-on Discovery Lab, where you’ll observe small animals including poison dart frogs and tamarin monkeys.
+Indoor exhibits include the hands-on Discovery Lab, where you’ll observe small animals including rare reptiles and amphibians and tamarin monkeys.

-The Benedum Theater features a variety of programs about nature and the universe as well as exciting holiday laser shows during the Festival of Lights.
+The Benedum Theater features a variety of programs about nature and the universe.

 The zoo also houses West Virginia’s largest 0-gauge model train display.